Skip to Content

 The Company

-The company is presently engaged with key stakeholders such as major railroads, large diameter pipe manufacturers, hydro-electric companies, water rights groups, and governmental infrastructure agencies.
-This collaborative effort will be crucial in developing effective financial models, construction timelines, and re-hydration pathways.
+The company is presently engaged with key stakeholders such as major universities, railroads, large diameter pipe manufacturers, hydro-electric companies, water rights groups, and governmental infrastructure agencies.
+This collaborative effort will be crucial in developing effective financial models, construction timelines, and prioritization of re-hydration pathways.

 A Proposal to Re-Hydrate the Western United States